PitPik/tinyDatePicker/README.md

 So, feel free to participate and create some nice themes and let me know where they are: I'll publish the links to your work right here.

+ - See "white" simple demo at ./white/index.html or [dematte.at/tinyDatePicker/white/](http://dematte.at/tinyDatePickerwhite/)

 ## AMD / CommonJS wrapper
 tinyDatePicker supports AMD and CommonJS import in all, the minified versions and the single files (```calendar.js```, ```datePicker.js``` and ```jqDatePicker.js```).